darktasevski/Frontend-Starter-Kit/README.md

 [fontMagician(https://github.com/jonathantneal/postcss-font-magician)]()  plugin that magically generates all of your @font-face rules.

 [cssnext()](https://github.com/postcss/postcss) PostCSS-cssnext is a PostCSS plugin that helps you to use the latest CSS syntax today.
 It transforms CSS specs into more compatible CSS so you don’t need to wait for browser support.
-REally powerfull plugin with long list of [features](http://cssnext.io/features/).
+Really powerfull plugin with long list of [features](http://cssnext.io/features/).

 [rucksack()](https://github.com/seaneking/rucksack) A plugin pack similar to postcss-cssnext, featuring incredible __responsive typography__.

 [('postcss-nesting')](https://github.com/jonathantneal/postcss-nesting) allows writing nested CSS.

 [lost()](http://lostgrid.org) the must if you are planning to work with grids!
+PS: lost must be loaded after postcss-nesting, so that media queries can work with it http://lostgrid.org/lostgrid-example.html

+__Usage:__ `gulp styles`

 #### gulp scripts